 Working for Olive Innovations, you can essentially build and create whatever you like.
 There’s an endless pool of parts and structures for you to work with.

-Starting the game, you’re launched into an initiation programme called “The Tutorial”.
+Starting the game, you’re launched into an initiation program called “The Tutorial”.
 While you can skip the tutorial, if this is your first time playing Main Assembly, I highly recommend you follow it.
 Taking on the role of an endearing spherical drone, your mission is to create the best robots to assist humankind.

 The Main Assembly tutorial will take you through the key mechanics of the game, firstly learning how to drive the vehicles you create.